 The first public water system was built in Bethlehem, PA in 1755.
 Yet the first public water treatment plant wasn’t built for another 150+ years, in 1908 in Jersey City, NJ.
 As a result, systems built in the 1800s were a hotbed for diseases; outbreaks of typhoid and cholera were common in cities across the United States.
 With the discovery that contaminated water causes disease, local government investments in public water supply grew.
 By 1866, there were 136 water systems in the United States, both publicly and privately owned, and by 1900, that number had increased to over 3,000 systems.

 In the early 1900s, water supply and disinfection continued to be the responsibility of the local government, and regulation occurred primarily at the state level.
 During this time, towns and cities built water systems to meet the demand of a growing American population.
 With little federal regulation and a lack of national standards, systems varied widely in material and size.
-A study by the American Water Works Association in 2010 found that the majority of systems built before 1940 in the United States did not include internal corrosion protection, whether built with cast iron or steel, the two most common piping material at the time.
+A study by the American Water Works Association in 2010 found that the majority of systems built before 1940 in the United States did not include internal corrosion protection, whether built with cast iron or steel, the two most common piping materials at the time.
 It wasn’t until the 1940s and 1950s that internal corrosion protection became standard in piping for water infrastructure systems.
 Internal corrosion protection is important because it helps prevent leaching of chemicals into drinking supplies.
 In 1948, the passing of the Federal Water Pollution Control Act (otherwise known as the Clean Water Act), provided comprehensive planning, technical services, research, and financial assistance to state and local governments for sanitary infrastructure.
 The Safe Drinking Water Act in 1974 further adopted standards for public water systems.

 Systems built before these laws were enacted were renovated to comply with regulations.
 But even so, many systems in the United States are nearing a century old.
-As systems age, the value of the system decreases through depreciation and the costs of keeping the systems functioning and providing safe, clean drinking water increases.
+As systems age, the value of the system decreases through depreciation, and the costs of keeping the systems functioning and providing safe, clean drinking water increases.
 At nearly a century old, many systems are reaching the end of their useful life.
 Small systems are especially susceptible to financial burdens when repairs are looming.
 The costs of running a system are much higher than the revenues that a small system takes in.
 Many systems choose to raise rates to fund these repairs, but affordability often poses an obstacle when raising rates.
 High rates can be a financial burden to rate payers, as was the case in the system we visited last month.
 When raising rates isn’t an option, what can a system do?
 Though there is no one-size-fits-all solution, here are three options a small system may consider:

 1. Collaborate with a neighboring system

 One appealing option for systems that find themselves in a financial bind is water system collaboration.
 This means teaming up with a nearby system to provide services together, whether by sharing the same water source, infrastructure, management, or a combination of the three.
 Water system collaboration allows capital improvement costs to be spread over more rate-payers.
 While collaboration can be a viable option, distance can be a deciding factor.
 In the case of the system we visited last month, the distance to the next system was at least five miles away.
-If nearby systems are more than a few miles away, connecting systems can be expensive and more trouble than its worth.
+If nearby systems are more than a few miles away, connecting systems can be expensive and more trouble than it’s worth.
 However, for systems that have close neighbors, this can be a good option, if both systems are open to making changes.

 2. Sell the System